14 Sep Feel Whole

 And you can take it a step further, with the sensations of breathing coming together with sounds and sights, these perceptions experienced as a single whole, all known together globally, nothing left out, breath after breath.

 Also – resting in some sense of ease with yourself, try opening to the emotions you may have pushed away.
-Can you let them come up, and flow through you?
-Then try opening to longings you may have pushed away, opening to needs or vulnerabilities that’ve been silenced or set aside.
+Can you let them come up and flow through you?
+Then try opening to longings you may have pushed away, opening to needs or vulnerabilities that have been silenced or set aside.
 Welcome these various emotions and longings into awareness.
 You don’t have to act upon them.
-In fact, by welcoming them you will make them feel more at home – so they will become less insistent or strident – and you will feel more at home in yourself.
+In fact, by welcoming them, you will make them feel more at home – so they will become less insistent or strident – and you will feel more at home in yourself.

 With moments of practice that add up over time, you will feel more like a whole person, less fragmented and partial, less yanked this way and that by competing desires in your head.
-As this happens, you will feel more fed and fulfilled and thus less defended, less separated from others, less a part – and more connected, more entwined with the world as whole.
+As this happens, you will feel more fed and fulfilled and thus less defended, less separated from others, less apart – and more connected, more entwined with the world as a whole.

 Notice how this feels, probably safer, more contented, and more loved and loving.
 Let it sink in again and again.